pyke369/groom/README.md

     // mandatory directive to run groom in server mode mode = server

+    log
+    {
-    // log all system activity messages into an auto-rotating file, and also into syslog for good measure log = "file(path=/var/log/groom/public1-%Y%m%d.log) syslog(facility=local4,name=public1)"
+        // log all system activity messages into an auto-rotating file, and also into syslog for good measure system = "file(path=/var/log/groom/public1-%Y%m%d.log) syslog(facility=local4,name=public1)"

-    // log all clients requests into an auto-rotating file access_log = "file(path=/var/log/groom/public1-clients-%Y%m%d.log,time=no,severity=no)"
+        // log all clients requests into an auto-rotating file access = "file(path=/var/log/groom/public1-clients-%Y%m%d.log,time=no,severity=no)"
+    }

     // - listen privately on the default HTTPS port (TCP 443), using a dummy self-signed certificate
     // - also listen publically on the same port, using an array of certificates (selected by regexes on SNI)